 Use Mineral Oil or Baby Oil

 If the insect doesn't come out on its own, try pouring a small amount of mineral oil, baby oil, or olive oil into the ear canal.
-The oil will suffocate the insect and may help to float it out.
+On the flip side, the oil will suffocate the insect and may help to float it out.
 Use lukewarm oil, as cold oil can cause dizziness.

 Flush with Water